A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group: Simplicial complex, distance and codistance on

-We may now extend this simplicial structure to all of $\fH_r$ as follows.
-A similar simplicial structure may be defined on any Cartan subalgebra in $\fH_r$.
-We must check that the Weyl group tesselations on different Cartan subalgebras fit together in a well--defined way.
-Cartan subalgebras intersect exactly in hyperplanes fixed by Weyl group elements (as in section~\ref{section:localstructure}), hence they intersect in singular elements.
+The union of all these Coxeter complexes forms a simplicial complex in $\hfH_r^\pm$ as follows.
+We must only check that the Weyl group tessellations on different Cartan subalgebras fit together in a well-defined way.
+Cartan subalgebras intersect exactly in hyperplanes fixed by Weyl group elements (as in Section~\ref{section:localstructure}), hence they intersect in singular elements.
 Thus each simplex of maximal dimension lies in exactly one Cartan subalgebra.
-Thus the simplicial structures on different Cartan subalgebras fit together, leading to a tesselation of $\fH_r$ into simplices.
+Thus the simplicial complexes in different Cartan subalgebras fit together, leading to a simplicial complex in~$\hfH_r^\pm$.

-Each simplex of codimension $1$ lies in the intersection of a fixed point hyperplane $L_{k\ft k^{-1},i}$ with the surface $(k\ft k^{-1})_r$ of radius $r < 0$ as calculated in Section~\ref{section:localstructure}, while simplices of codimension $n$ lie in the intersection of $n$ such hyperplanes with the surface.
-Restriction of the Adjoint action to a single Cartan subalgebra coincides with the Weyl group action.
-This follows easily from the fact that the Weyl group $W=N/T$ is a quotient of the normalizer of $T$.
-Hence simplicies of lower dimension are fixed by nontrivial subgroups of $W$.
+Each simplex of dimension $\ell-2$ lies in the intersection of a fixed point hyperplane $L_{k\ft k^{-1},i}$ with the surface $\big(k\ft k^{-1}\big)_r$ of radius $r < 0$ as calculated in Section~\ref{section:localstructure}, while simplices of dimension $\ell-n$ lie in the intersection of $n-1$ such hyperplanes with the surface.
+The stabilizer in~$K$ of~$\ft$ is the Weyl group~$W$ since $W=N/T$ is a quotient of the normalizer of~$T$.
+Hence simplicies of lower dimension are fixed by nontrivial subgroups of~$W$. \end{proof}